buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcCurtainWall.md

 ### CorrectTypeAssigned
 Either there is no curtain wall type object associated, i.e. the _IsTypedBy_ inverse relationship is not provided, or the associated type object has to be of type _IfcCurtainWallType_.

+## Concepts

+### Axis 2D Geometry

+The following additional constraints apply to the 'Axis'
+representation:

+* Geometry : IfcPolyline having two Points, or IfcTrimmedCurve with BasisCurve of type
+IfcLine or IfcCircle.

+### Object Typing

+### Placement

+The following restriction may be imposed by view definitions or implementer agreements:

+* If the IfcCurtainWall establishes an aggregate, then all contained elements shall be placed relative to the IfcCurtainWall.ObjectPlacement.

+### Property Sets for Objects

+### Quantity Sets

+### Spatial Containment